codeswitching/openet/README.md

 Authored and maintained by Lauren Steely *(lsteely at mwdh2o.com)*

-*I am not affiliated with the OpenET technical team, please refer to the API documentation for feedback or questions about the API.*
+*I am not affiliated with the OpenET technical team, please refer to the API documentation for feedback or questions about the API or OpenET itself.*

 Jan 2023